xposed73/YTAudioSlice/README.md

 If you encounter any issues or have questions, please feel free to [open an issue](https://github.com/xposed73/YTAudioSlice/issues) on our GitHub repository.

-Happy converting!

-Start converting YouTube videos to high-quality audio with YTAudioSlice and Node.js today and enhance your music experience!

 **Note**: YTAudioSlice is free and open-source software.
 Your feedback and contributions are welcome on our [GitHub repository](https://github.com/xposed73/YTAudioSlice) to help us improve the application.